-The settlement showed much promise as over the next couple of years when several hundred British immigrants, many of them with their families, arrived in Victoria bringing with them large numbers of fine sheep and cattle.
+The settlement showed much promise over the next couple of years when several hundred British immigrants, many of them with their families, arrived in Victoria, bringing large numbers of fine sheep and cattle.

 Soon, a stone depot, a grain elevator, a general merchandise store, and a stone church known as St. George’s Chapel, and about 25 homes were built in the new community.

 Grant, who wanted to bring a more “genteel quality” to America, recruited numerous immigrants who were of nobility.
 These men were often sent money from their families, and soon the “Victoria Hunt Club,” a cricket club, and a race track were built.
 Free with their spending, there were dances and other social activities, but these men showed little interest in agricultural pursuits.
 Soon, when their parents realized their sons were not spending their money wisely, they began to reduce their allowances and many became disenchanted and returned to Britain.
 Other new settlers who found that land was not suitable for farming also began to return to their home country.